Glytcher/CDisplayEX-DiscordRichPresence/README.md

 ## Installation

-1. Download this repository
+1. Download/git clone this repository
-2. Install the required packages using `pip install -r requirements.txt`
+2. Install the required Python packages using `pip install -r requirements.txt`
-3. In the same folder, create a config file named `config.json`
+3. In the same folder, create a config JSON file named `config.json`
-4. Copy and paste everything from the template below in the `config.json` and modify it to your liking.
+4. Copy and paste everything from the config file template below in the `config.json` and modify it to your liking.
 5. Start the script with `python CDisplayEX-RPC.py`

-## Config file
+### Config file template

 ```json
 {